libyal/winreg-kb/docs/sources/EventLog-keys.md

 ## WINEVT\Publishers key

-The event providers (or publishers) are stored in the WINEVT\Publishers key:
+The event publishers (or providers) are stored in the WINEVT\Publishers key:

 ```
 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\WINEVT\Publishers